flammarionick/alu-zero_day/README.md

-This is my first readme; how intruiging.
+This is my first readme; how intruiging!